tlesner/DUBootcamp-FinalCountdown/README.md

-# DUBootcamp-FinalCountdown
+  # DU-Bootcamp-Final Caountdown

-It's the Final Countdown.
+  ## It's the Final Countdown

-- Why did we create this app?
-    - The team wanted a way to emphasize the time we had left in the DU Bootcamp.

-- What problem does this solve?
-    - Our countdown timer aims to give a visual representation of the time left in the bootcamp while giving its user a sense of comfort through pre-created themes.

-- What did we learn?
+Our team wanted to build a project that was meaningful and usable in the rest of the bootcmap.
+This project allows the user to set timers when studying, taking a break, or otherwise in need of tracking time.

+**Link to project:**

+**Tech used:** HTML, CSS, JavaScript.

+**to be added**

+## Lessons Learned:

-    - The team learned how to work in the git/github environment.
-    - The team learned how to pull, push and merge requests.
+The team learned valuable lessons in working in a cooperative environment with conflicting approval requests and differing ideas.
+We learned the importance of letting all ideas come to the table and discussing the importance of these ideas for the project.
+The team learned how to pull, push and merge requests.